 To ask the Scottish Government whether it considers that (a) the integration of health and social care is crucial to the financial sustainability of the NHS and (b) the general practice share of NHS spend should be restored to ensure that general practice has the resources to deliver critical services in partnership with social care, communities and the voluntary sector.

-To ask the Scottish Government whether it has made representations to the UK Government to ensure that services to and from Scotland will be retained at least at their current level following the privatisation of the east coast main line.
+To ask the Scottish Government what assessment it has made of the impact of the privatisation of the east coast main line.